 With ~2,000 towers, we can consider Malaysia-based OCK the market leader.
 OCK is not planning to build more assets due to mobile market constraints but they are very keen on consolidating its portfolio and TowerXchange has learned that they are currently negotiating some acquisitions.

 Golden Towers and Nisco are the other known towercos of some scale with 350 and 300 towers respectively.
 The former is now building 100 more towers after closing a BTS deal with MobiFone.

-Tenancy ratios are around 1.5 on occupied towers (although Vietnam has thousands of naked towers) and MNOs do not have plans to sell and leaseback any tower assets, but there is still much for growth and positive expectations.
+Tenancy ratios is around 1.5 and MNOs do not have plans to sell and leaseback any tower assets and infrastructure sharing among operators is still limited, but there is still much room for growth and positive expectations.
 Lease rates, which are all denominated in local currency, have grown recently due to inflation and an increase in rental fees.
-The average cost is VND15mn per month (US$640 per month), notably lower than Myanmar (US$900-1500) but still higher than India (US$550) and China (US$350).
+The average cost is VND15mn per month (US$640 per month), notably lower than Myanmar (US$900-1500) but still higher than India (US$550) and China (US$350)